tabler:menu-2

 Debt Relief in Alabama

 Alabama has one of the lowest costs of living in the country, but lower incomes mean that even modest credit card balances can become overwhelming.
-The average Alabama resident carries approximately $5,600 in credit card debt.
-While that figure is below the national average, Alabama's median household income is also well below the national median, making the relative burden of that debt heavier than the raw number suggests.
+The average Alabama resident carries $5,878 in credit card debt per consumer — about 11% below the national average of $6,580.
+While that figure is below national, Alabama's median household income is also well below the national median, making the relative burden of that debt heavier than the raw number suggests.
 Medical expenses are a particular driver of debt in Alabama, which has some of the highest rates of uninsured residents in the country.

 If you're a Alabama resident carrying $10,000 or more in unsecured debt and struggling to keep up with minimum payments, schedule a free consultation to see how our debt relief program can help.
 No upfront fees, no obligation.